-(2) While your drinking water meets the current EPA standard for arsenic, it does contain low levels of arsenic.
-The standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
-The California Department of Health Services continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.
+(1)While your drinking water meets the current EPA standard for arsenic, it does contain low levels of arsenic.
+The arsenic standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
+The U.S. Environmental Protection Agency continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.